-The time we have to analyze a mountain of data and make work-related the right decisions is getting shorter and shorter.
+The time we have to analyze a mountain of data and make work-related the right decisions are getting shorter and shorter.

 The traditional models of managing projects/work like the waterfall method and hierarchical team structures are too rigid to respond to the insane pace of change an organization goes through every day.

 Obviously, we are in an unattainable situation and sooner than later the way we work will break down.
 If we don’t adapt and adapt soon to these changes, we will be left behind and vanish as an enterprise.

 This is a fact that close to 60% of all projects fail completely or finish late and over budget.
 To fix this problem we need to move to an Agile method of doing things.